CQCL/selene/DEVELOPMENT.md

 ```

 This development shell provides the following:
-- A stable rust toolchain (with rustc, cargo, clippy, and rustfmt)
+- A stable rust toolchain (with rustc, cargo, clippy, rustfmt, and cbindgen)
 - A python toolchain (with uv)
 - Just (for running the justfile)
 - gcc and libclang (for build stages)